-Australia’s amazing light show in the sky, the Aurora Australis is as stunning as any night lights you’ll see in Iceland, Norway or Canada.
+The Aurora Australis is not as well-known as the Aurora Borealis in the north but if you catch it on the right night, it is just as amazing.
+Australia’s light show in the sky, the Aurora Australis or Southern Lights is as stunning as any night lights you’ll see in Iceland, Norway or Canada.

 What are the Southern Lights?

 The Aurora Australis, or Southern Lights, is a phenomenon of nature that occurs when the sun releases an enormous burst of solar wind and magnetic fields or CME (coronal mass ejections) into space.